 Lisa lives with her husband Daniel, son Dillan, niece Samantha, dogs Harley, Ruby, Daisy and Bella, her cat Smoky, fish Polly and Al the algae eater.
 Lisa’s faith is her passion.
 She would like every child to know that they have a purpose in life.
 Through the merciful love of our Abba God, she has received forgiveness through Christ's sacrifice and the fruits of the spirit bestowed upon her through His Holy Spirit.

-Londa Bohl is a native of Western North Carolina.
-However, until very recently, she has lived and traveled outside of the state and the country.
-She comes to MDCS after a 25 year career in the corporate world as both a Financial Consultant and owner and founder of a small chain of specialty printing boutiques.
-Londa left the business arena to follow her heart and passion for working with and teaching children.
-She recently completed degrees in both Elementary Education and Sociology in order to prepare for her new role as a facilitator of learning in the elementary classroom.
-She will also complete her Master’s of Education Degree in Dec.
-2012.
-She is very excited about teaching 4h grade at MDCS because of her belief in the small school environment and her understanding that all children learn differently, at different rates, and that many factors contribute to the differences among students.
+Londa Patterson Bohl is a native of Transylvania County, in Western North Carolina.
+However, until recently, she lived and traveled outside of the state and the country.
+She comes to MDCS after a 25 year career in the corporate world as both a Series 7 Licensed Financial Consultant, and owner and founder of a small chain of specialty printing boutiques.
+Londa left the business arena to follow her heart and passion for working with children as a facilitator of learning.
+It is her belief that genuine learning is founded within a curiosity about the world around us.
+Ms. Londa’s goal with the 4th graders is to foster a responsibility for learning through fun and creative activities that stimulate a thirst for more knowledge.
+In order to prepare for her new role as a facilitator of learning in the elementary classroom, she recently completed Bachelor of Science degrees in both Elementary Education and Sociology, as well as her Master’s of Education Degree in Elementary Education.
+Ms. Londa is very enthusiastic about teaching 4h grade at MDCS because of her belief in the small school environment, and her respect for the fact that all children learn differently, at different rates, and that many factors contribute to the differences among students.
 Fortunately, her studies in both Elementary Education and Sociology have provided her with a good understanding of how cognitive, family, and community factors affect children.
-She is looking forward to creating a classroom that appreciates each student’s uniqueness while also providing varied and productive learning opportunities for every student.
+Ms. Londa enjoys creating a classroom that appreciates each student’s uniqueness by providing varied and productive learning opportunities for each student.

 Fourth Grade Assistant/Computer Skills Instructor